 The Canadian automotive retail industry is a large and stable business with a track record of long-term growth.
 At over 6.0% of Gross Domestic Product ("GDP") in 2015, the automotive retail industry is the largest component of retail sales and merchandise in Canada.
 Over the last 20 years, Canadian automobile retail sales grew at a compound annual rate of 4.5%.
 For calendar year 2015, this steady growth has continued, with sales of new automobiles up 2.6% to 1,939,954 units, compared to 1,890,387 units for 2014, which was itself a record year for automobile sales in Canada (Source: Statistics Canada).
-For the five months ended May 31, 2016, this steady growth continued, with sales of new automobiles up 5% to 812,316 units, compared to 771,714 units for the corresponding period in 2015.
+For the eight months ended August 31, 2016, this steady growth continued, with sales of new automobiles up 3.2% to 1,356,952, units, compared to 1,313,198 units for the corresponding period in 2015.
 (Source: Statistics Canada).
 Management expects continued steady sales levels for 2016.

-Management believes that the stable and growing sales levels within the Canadian automotive retail sector support the ability of the automobile dealerships within the REIT's portfolio to meet their current lease obligations and the contractual annual rent escalations that the REIT has in place.
+Management believes that the stable and growing sales levels within the Canadian automotive retail sector support the ability of the automobile dealership tenants within the REIT's portfolio to meet their current lease obligations and the contractual annual rent escalations in place.
 Further, given the large size of the industry, there are ample opportunities for the REIT to acquire additional properties on an accretive basis in support of stable and growing cash available for Unitholder distributions.
 The Canadian automotive dealership industry is highly fragmented.
 The top 10 dealership groups in aggregate comprise less than 10% of the overall market.
 There are more than 3,100 automobile dealerships that fall outside this group of larger multi-location operators.
 Industry consolidation is now gaining momentum.
 According to Desrosiers Automotive Consultants, from 2009 to 2013, the number of groups with five or more automobile dealerships increased by 24%.
 This consolidation trend is being driven by the increasing sophistication of the auto dealership business, growing capital requirements and economies of scale.
 To this end, the REIT has been actively expanding its automotive dealer and industry relationships to build its acquisition pipeline.

-As the only Canadian real estate investing trust focused on owning automotive dealership properties, the REIT provides a unique opportunity for automotive dealership owners to monetize the real estate underlying their dealerships while retaining ownership and control of their core automotive dealership businesses.
+As the only publicly traded Canadian real estate entity focused on owning automotive dealership properties, the REIT provides a unique opportunity for automotive dealership owners to monetize the real estate underlying their dealerships while retaining ownership and control of their core automotive dealership businesses.
 This provides them with liquidity to advance their individual strategic objectives, whether it be succession planning, directly investing in upgrading their dealerships, or facilitating acquisitions in this period of industry consolidation.
 Finally, the REIT has an attractive pipeline of opportunities from Dilawri with a right of first offer to acquire any REIT-suitable properties that Dilawri acquires or develops.
-The Dilawri Group has two remaining development properties as outlined in the IPO prospectus, representing an aggregate of approximately 75,000 square feet of GLA that it will offer for sale to the REIT upon substantial completion.
-One of the properties is located in Barrie, Ontario and one is located in Calgary, Alberta.
-They are currently in various stages of development and it is expected that they will be substantially complete at the end of 2016.
+The Dilawri Group has two remaining Development Properties, as outlined in this MD&A, representing an aggregate of approximately 75,000 square feet of GLA that it will offer for sale to the REIT upon substantial completion.
+One of the properties is located in Barrie, Ontario and the other is located in Calgary, Alberta.
+These Development Properties are currently in various stages of development and it is expected that they will be substantially complete by the end of 2016.
 If acquired by the REIT, these properties are expected to be 100% leased to the Dilawri Group on substantially the same terms as the Initial Properties.